FarmDyn/documentation/docs/template/fertilization_ordinance.md

                                      - ( (1 -  v_triggerStorageGVha(t,nCur) ) * p_bigNumber ) ;
 ```

-## Banning periods for fertilizer application
+## Banning periods for fertiliser application

-During certain months of the year, the application of fertilizer is not allowed as there is no plant nutrient need and the risk of nitrate leaching is very high.
+During certain months of the year, the application of fertiliser is not allowed as there is no plant nutrient need and the risk of nitrate leaching is very high.
-This is implemented in FarmDyn by setting the variable *v_mandist* and *v_syntdist* to zero for certain months which disables fertilizer application in the model.
+This is implemented in FarmDyn by setting the variable *v_mandist* and *v_syntdist* to zero for certain months which disables fertiliser application in the model.

-Depending on the Fertilization Ordinance selected, sets are defined which include the months in which fertilizer application is forbidden (can also be defined
+Depending on the Fertilisation Ordinance selected, sets are defined which include the months in which fertiliser application is forbidden (can also be defined
 via the GUI which is not shown here).

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/coeffgen/fertilizing.gms GAMS /\$\$elseifi.*?==\sFD_2007/ /\$\$endif.fertGui/)